eclipse-kura/kura/_posts/dev/2014-11-15-bluetooth-le-example.md

 sudo ./btmgmt le on
 ```

 In order to read the sensor values from the SensorTag, you need to write some registers on the device.
-For details, please refer to the CC2541 user guide:  <http://processors.wiki.ti.com/index.php/SensorTag_User_Guide>.
-Note that the reported BLE handles are not up-to-date on this page.

-Also refer to this updated attribute table: <http://processors.wiki.ti.com/images/archive/a/a8/20130111154127!BLE_SensorTag_GATT_Server.pdf>.
-For the CC2650 please refer to <http://www.ti.com/ww/en/wireless_connectivity/sensortag2015/tearDown.html#main>.

 The example that follows shows the procedure for retrieving the temperature value from the SensorTag based on the CC2541.

 Once connected with gatttool, the IR temperature sensor is enabled to write the value 01 to the handle 0x0029: